 Panel, Composition (DH/WD/SI 001), 2004

 This is a Panel.
-It was designed by Claudy Jongstra.
 It is dated 2004 and we acquired it in 2005.
 Its medium is merino wool, drenthe heath wool, wensleydale wool, wild silk, and cotton gauze and its technique is felted.
 It is a part of the Textiles department.

 Claudy Jongstra is a contemporary textile designer who practices the ancient technique of felting.
 Since the mid-1990s she has created extraordinary felted fabrics for fashion designers such as John Galliano, Christian Lacroix, and Donna Karan, and for architects and designers Steven Holl, Will Bruder, Jasper Morrison, and Marcel Wanders.
 Jongstra’s fabrics have a raw elegance that comes from her use of materials such as wild silk, wild linen, and wild cashmere, as well as the special (and proprietary) techniques she has developed in her felting.
 Jongstra even goes so far as to raise her own sheep in the Dutch countryside and currently has a herd of 200, including the rare species of long-haired Drenthe Heath whose shorn locks she felts along with the straw and lanolin that accumulates on their hair.